-Brandy Creek Mine to Cobungra River is a 7km, grade 3 hike located in the Alpine National Park, Victoria.
-The hike should take around 3 hrs to complete.
+Brandy Creek Mine to Cobungra River is a 7km, grade 3 hike in Alpine National Park, Victoria.
+This hike typically takes 3 hours to complete.

 The Brandy Creek Mine to Cobungra River hike follows a disused vehicle track leaves the Great Alpine Road 6 km towards Omeo from Hotham Village.
 After a 1 km well defined track, the extensive works of what was once the Brandy Creek Gold Mine can be seen on the right.
 Continue down the track to the delightful flats of the Cobungra River.
 Allow some time to explore the river and return by the same route.